Krzysztof-Antosik/Two-Direction-Sticky-Sidebar/README.md

 If you want to optionally set gaps over or under the Sidebar you can use additional attributes:`data-top-gap="20" data-bottom-gap="20"`.

+You can also add the `data-mobile-width` attribute to Sidebar.
+If you set it, for example: `data-mobile-width="768" the script will stop working when the screen is smaller than 768px.
+This allows for greater control over the responsiveness of the page.

 P.S.
 Only one element can be used so far

 ### Example

     <aside data-sticky="true" data-top-gap="20" data-bottom-gap="20">
 *[A working demo](https://tdss.antosik.dev/)*

+## Changelog

+You can view the full changelog [here](CHANGELOG.md).

+### Recent Updates
+- **[1.7] - 2024-11-22**
+  - Added mobile optimization for sticky behavior.
+  - Fixed style persistence issues on mobile.
+  - Introduced detailed inline comments.

 ## Download
 Follow this [GitHub archive link](https://github.com/Antosik-dev/Two-direction-Sticky-Sidebar/archive/main.zip)